-The Onley Community Health Center is the flagship prototype design for a series of rural community health facilities for the Eastern Shore Rural Health System, Inc. The 20,000 square foot building provides multi-discipline health care services for large sectors of Virginia’s historically underserved Eastern Shore, including its general population, seasonal migrant worker families, rural poor and corporate clients.
+The Onley Community Health Center is the flagship prototype design for a series of rural health facilities for Eastern Shore Rural Health System, Inc. The 20,000-square-foot building provides multi-discipline health care services for large sectors of Virginia’s historically underserved Eastern Shore, including its general population, seasonal migrant worker families, rural poor, and corporate clients.

 The design program demanded innovative means to direct large volume daily patient flow efficiently, to visually track patient movements from a central vantage point, and to create visually appealing spaces which lessen trepidation by patients and families.

 The building footprint consists of spoke-like wings radiating from a central hub.
-The centralized administrative area has 360 degree access to the rest of the building.
+The centralized administrative area has 360-degree access to the rest of the building.
 Each exam room wing corridor is fully visible from the common nurses’ station to ensure patient security and proper patient flow.
-Supportive wayfaring devices include color and number coded signage with Spanish language text equivalents, colored floor tile accents and matching color crash bars.
+Supportive wayfaring devices include color and number-coded signage with Spanish language text equivalents, colored floor tile accents, and matching color crash bars.
 Most exam rooms are naturally day-lighted.
 Future additions will be done by building a perimeter rim of rooms and forming enclosed courtyards by connecting the exam wings.

 Notable sustainable features of the design include geothermal HVAC, structural design to withstand hurricane-force wind, super-insulated building envelope, multiple natural form SWM ponds planted with native grasses, and a planned accessible healing garden and trail system.